wix-incubator/wix-embedded-mysql/README.md

 Wix Embedded MySql library provides an easy to use MySql for tests.

 ## Why?
-- Your tests can run on production-like environment: match version, encoding, database/schema/user settings;
+- Your tests can run on production-like environment: match version, encoding, timezone, database/schema/user settings;
 - Its easy, much easier than installing right version by hand;
 - You can use different versions/configuration per project without any local set-up;
 - Supports multiple platforms: Windows, Linux and OSX.